fizalihsan/fizalihsan.github.io/source/technology/java-concurrency.md

 ## Immutability

-Immutable objects
+* Immutable objects
   - are inherently thread-safe since the state cannot be changed.
   - Initialization Safety - JMM guarantees that immutables are published safely - meaning when the reference to an immutable is published, it is guaranteed that - the object is fully constructed
-Immutables offer additional performance advantage such as reduced need for locking or defensive copies.
+* Immutables offer additional performance advantage such as reduced need for locking or defensive copies.

-An object is immutable if
+An object is immutable if and only if

 1. its state cannot be modified after construction
 2. all its fields are final (not necessarily)